TacBuild/tac-sdk/README.md

 ---

-## Sending Transactions: Two Approaches
+## Sending TON Transactions: Two Approaches

-The SDK provides two approaches for sending transactions: using **TonConnect** or a **raw wallet via mnemonic**.
+The SDK provides two approaches for sending TON transactions: using **TonConnect** or a **raw wallet via mnemonic**.
 Below is an explanation of both options.

 Look at example below or in tests folder(better in tests folder)
----

 ### 1. Using TonConnect